Human rights in the United Kingdom: History

 Because this appeals process was long, Parliament legislated to "bring rights home" with the Human Rights Act 1998, so that people can raise human rights claims in UK courts based on the Convention directly.
 The Convention contains the rights to life, rights against torture, against forced labour, to marry, to an effective remedy, and the right to suffer no discrimination in those rights.
 Most case law concerns the rights to liberty, privacy, freedom of conscience and expression, and to freedom of association and assembly.
 The UK also enshrines rights to fair labour standards, social security, and a multitude of social and economic rights through its legislation.

 In May 2019, the British government announced to appoint its first human rights ambassador.
 Foreign Secretary Jeremy Hunt appointed Rita French, Hunt's former principal private secretary, to promote UK's work at the United Nations Human Rights Council and internationally.
-In January 2023 the Sunak government announced plans to broaden the scope of the Public Order Bill, which would allow the UK police to prosecute more easily against peaceful protest, if the government deems such protest to be "disruptive", forcing deemed protestors to wear tracking devices even if un-prosecuted.
+In January 2023 the Sunak government announced plans to broaden the scope of the Public Order Bill, which would allow the UK police to prosecute more easily against peaceful protest, if the government deems such protest to be "disruptive", forcing deemed protestors to wear tracking devices even if unprosecuted.
 Human Rights activists have accused the bill of being authoritarian.

 A report by the Trump administration released in August 2025 claimed the human rights situation in the United Kingdom had worsened over the past year, citing restrictions on freedom of expression and antisemitic threats.
 The report criticised laws restricting political speech deemed "hateful" or "offensive", highlighting the government’s response to unrest following the July 2024 Southport attacks, in which three girls were killed.
 Online misinformation about the attacker led to violent protests, and authorities took legal action against those spreading false claims or inciting violence.

 Other concerns included "buffer zone" laws preventing protests near abortion clinics, introduced in Scotland, England, and Wales in late 2024.
-The conviction of activist Livia Tossici-Bolt for holding a sign outside a Bournemouth clinic was cited as a troubling example by Vice-President JD Vance and the US State Department.
+The conviction of activist Livia Tossici-Bolt for holding a sign outside a Bournemouth clinic was cited as a troubling example by Vice-president JD Vance and the US State Department.
 The UK government responded that it was committed to protecting free speech while ensuring public safety.
 The report acknowledged that the UK upheld laws protecting freedom of association, collective bargaining, and the right to strike.